preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/header/index.rst

 + **Static Display Level**: Defines the number of levels in the navigation term set that will always be displayed in the menu.
 + **Dynamic Display Level**: Defines the number of levels in the navigation term set that should be displayed in the mega menu when a user clicks an item in the static menu.
 + **Max Height**: As Default, the menu's Height is dynamic, meaning it adapts to the Height needed.
 You can set a fixed Height in pixels if you wish.
 + **Max Width**: As Default, the menu's Width is dynamic, meaning it adapts to the Width needed.
-You can set a fixed Wodth in pixels if you wish.
+You can set a fixed Width in pixels if you wish.
 + **Background Color**: As Default, the Background Color for the Mega Menu is the same as the Header, but you can set another Background Color if you wish.
 + **Text Color**: As Default, the Text Color for the Mega Menu is the same as the text in the Header, but you can set another Text Color if you wish.
-+ **Selected Border Color**: Ypou can set Border Color separately if you wish.
++ **Selected Border Color**: You can set Border Color separately if you wish.
 Default=no Color.

 Classic Action Menu
 **********************